COMMUNITYNOTES: A Dataset for Exploring the Helpfulness of Fact-Checking Explanations: Enhancing Helpfulness Prediction with Reason Definitions

 \subsection{Training with Reason Definition Fusion}

-After obtaining the optimized helpfulness reason definitions, we proceed to the third step in \Cref{fig:framework}, where we explore how to incorporate this information into the predictor's training process.
-The core idea is that, for a given note associated with a claim, the predictor should attend more strongly to the relevant helpfulness reasons.
-Since SLM performs better in reason prediction, we use SLM as our predictors in the experiments.
+After obtaining the optimized helpfulness reason definitions, we proceed to the third step in \Cref{fig:framework}, where we incorporate this information into the training SLM predictors for helpfulness and reason prediction.
+The core idea is that the predictor should attend more strongly to the most relevant helpfulness reasons for a given claim–note pair.

-We first obtain note embeddings $E_{note}$ from the original predictors and reason embeddings $E_{reason}$ from the optimized reason definitions using \textsc{LLM2Vec}~\citep{llm2vec}, an unsupervised LLM-based embedding model.\footnote{Specifically, we use \href{https://huggingface.co/McGill-NLP/LLM2Vec-Meta-Llama-31-8B-Instruct-mntp-supervised}{\texttt{LLM2Vec-Meta-Llama-31-8B-Instruct-mntp-supervised}}.} We then apply a Multi-Head Attention (MHA) mechanism, using $E_{note}$ as the query (Q) and $E_{reason}$ as the key (K) and value (V), to fuse the reason information into the note representation.
-Finally, we adopt a multi-task learning objective that jointly optimizes helpfulness prediction and multi-label reason classification.
+We obtain note embeddings $E_{note}$ from the base predictors and reason embeddings $E_{reason}$ from the optimized reason definitions using \textsc{LLM2Vec}~\citep{llm2vec}.\footnote{Specifically, we use the following model: \href{https://huggingface.co/McGill-NLP/LLM2Vec-Meta-Llama-31-8B-Instruct-mntp-supervised}{\texttt{LLM2Vec-Meta-Llama-31-8B-Instruct-mntp-supervised}}.} We then apply a Multi-Head Attention (MHA) mechanism, using $E_{note}$ as the query (Q) and $E_{reason}$ as the key (K) and value (V), to fuse the reason information into the note representation.
+Finally, we adopt a multi-task learning objective that jointly optimizes helpfulness prediction and multi-label reason classification for our experiments.

-\Cref{tab:mha_results} shows the impact of integrating the optimized reason definitions into the base models using the MHA module.
-Across all predictors, incorporating reason definitions via MHA consistently improves both helpfulness and reason F1 scores.
-For instance, \robertalarge-MHA achieves a Helpfulness F1 of 0.899 and a Reason F1 of 0.669, outperforming its vanilla counterpart (0.890 and 0.663, respectively).
+\Cref{tab:mha_results} shows that integrating optimized reason definitions via MHA consistently improves performance across all SLMs.
+For example, \robertalarge-MHA achieves a Helpfulness F1 of 0.899 and a Reason F1 of 0.669, outperforming its vanilla counterpart (0.890 and 0.663, respectively).
 Similar trends hold for \modernbert and \deberta, with \debertalarge-MHA achieving the highest Reason F1 score of 0.677.

-These results demonstrate that attention-based fusion of reason definitions effectively enhances SLMs, improving their ability to predict both whether a note is helpful and the underlying reason.
+Overall, these results demonstrate that attention-based fusion of reason definitions effectively enhances SLMs for both helpfulness and reason prediction on \ourdataset.